libgd/libgd/src/readme.txt

                       for output.
-If you are experiencing performance problems when loading large, fixed PNG images your program needs to produce its output images, you may wish to examine the functions
+If you are experiencing performance problems when loading large, fixed PNG images your program needs to produce its output images, you may wish to examine the functions gdImageCreateFromGd
-                      [352]gdImageCreateFromGd and [353]gdImageGd, which
-                      read and write .gd format images.
+                      and gdImageGd, which read and write .gd format images.

                       The program "pngtogd.c" is provided as a simple way of converting .png files to .gd format.
 I emphasize